input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 Phalanx design is to run for each interval of slots a certain amount of computation, and prove this on-chain.
 As such, we can generate a VDF group of sufficient security or weaker ones at every epoch and associate to each of its intervals a VDF challenge.
 The nodes will then publish in block’s the VDF output and proof.
 The seed will then be computed by combining all the VDF output together, either by directly hashing them or by first accumulating them.

-To facilitate synching, we may add two accumulators that will be updated every time an iteration is published _in the correct order_.
+To facilitate synching, we may locally use two accumulators that will be updated every time an iteration is published _in the correct order_.
 If an interval has no block, we will refrain from updating the accumulators until the nodes have caught up and the missing iteration is published, in which case we will update the accumulators for all consecutive available iterations.
 After the last iteration has been revealed, we can choose to publish a proof of aggregation of all iterations to facilitate synching.
 The seed will be then computed as the hash of the VDF output accumulators.

 We will use Wesolowski's VDF on _class groups_ to generate efficiently on the fly the group at each epoch.
 Class groups are entirely determined by their discriminant $\Delta$ that is a negative prime number with specific properties.
 If we intend to reuse the same group for several epochs, we will generate a group with 128 bit of security, which means generate discriminants of length of at 3800 bits according to [4](https://arxiv.org/pdf/2211.16128).
 Were we to change groups at each epoch, we can reduce the security parameter and group size further.
 To evaluate the correct level of security to ensure that a class group remain secure for at least an epoch, we can look at the amount of work needed to break RSA challenges and deduce, for a given number of CPU and margin, corresponding class group discriminant size.
 For instance, the RSA-155 challenge, written over 155 decimal digits and 512 bits, was factored in 1999 with the general number feield sieve algorithm, taking an estimated 8000 MIPS-year.
 RSA-768, 768 bit long modulus, was factored in two years back in 2009 taking almost 2000 years of computing on a single-core 2.2 GHz CPU.
 More recently in 2020, the RSA-250 challenge, 250 decimal digits and 829 bits, was factored using a 2.1 GHz CPU in 2,700 CPU core-years.
 According to well-known [security organisations](https://www.keylength.com/en/compare/), 1024 bit long RSA correspond to less than 80 bits of security nowadays, the latter corresponding to 1920 to 2400 bit-long discriminants.